Sycosis - Definition, Cause, Symptoms, Treatment, Homeopathy

 Homeopathic medicines for sycosis

-Calcarea Carbonica: It is a good medicine for sycosis, too much perspiration especially over scalp, itching all over the body with liver derangement.
-In chronic affection, this psoric medicine should try as per constitution.
+Calcarea Carbonica: It is a good medicine for sycosis, too much perspiration, especially over the scalp, and itching all over the body with liver derangement.
+In chronic affection, this psoric medicine should be tried as per constitution.

-Sulph Iod: Especially, when the eruption over face at beard area, this medicine can be cured without constitutional history.
+Sulph Iod: Especially when the eruption is over the face at the beard area, this medicine can be cured without constitutional history.

 Sanicula: Another good medicine for sycosis with dandruff over the beard area

 Thuja Occidentalis: This is a sycotic medicine and a curative power for skin disease over any area.
-This medicine mainly look after growth, but very good medicine for sycosis when the constitution indicates this medicine.
-Perspiration generally under covered part.
+This medicine mainly looks after growth but is very good medicine for sycosis when the constitution indicates this medicine.
+Perspiration generally under covered parts.

-To Hahnemann sycosis is basically a diathesis creating moles or mole like growth, to say vegetating dermatitis to communicate in the language of a dermatologist.
-From one perspective some are truly rearrangements; harmless cutaneous growths helpless at times to dangerous degenerescencei then again some non-tingling dermatitis and a wide range of vegetation.
-This multitude of developments might be communicated by the expression "Cutaneous Peculiarities of sycotic beginning" and they are characterized by their qualities and arrangements.
+To Hahnemann, sycosis is basically a diathesis creating moles or mole-like growth, to say "vegetating dermatitis" to communicate in the language of a dermatologist.
+From one perspective some are truly rearrangements, harmless cutaneous growths helpless at times to dangerous degenerescences; then again some non-tingling dermatitis and a wide range of vegetation.
+This multitude of developments might be communicated by the expression "Cutaneous Peculiarities of Sycotic Beginning," and they are characterized by their qualities and arrangements.

-Other than these noticeable signs, it is challenging to portray the sycotic diathesis since it is basically slow and asymptomatic contrary to Psora of Hahnemann.
+Other than these noticeable signs, it is challenging to portray the sycotic diathesis since it is basically slow and asymptomatic, contrary to Psora of Hahnemann.
 As per us, there is a positive hostility between these diatheses.
-The Psora is before each of the condition of alternance.
-The existence of a Psoric is set apart by progressions of dismal or slow states and after an intense emission follows a quiet period followed by an intense stage, etc. Running against the norm, the difficulties brought about by this diathesis are slow, treacherous, lethargic yet proceeded.
+The psora is before each of the conditions of alternance.
+The existence of a psoric is set apart by progressions of dismal or slow states, and after an intense emission follows a quiet period followed by an intense stage, etc. Running against the norm, the difficulties brought about by this diathesis are slow, treacherous, and lethargic yet proceed.
 The sycotic patient continually experiences a love without periodicity and without intermittence.
-The moles in the event that they seem will become persistent without abatement.
-After an asymptomatic first stage, other than the presence of moles will come after quite a while various difficulties of anxious beginning, neuralgia and neuritis.
-The sycotic patient doesn't defend himself like a Psoric patient by certain ejections on the skin, which are by and large periodical.
-His main guard comprises in mucous emissions ; constant catarrh is additionally the field of Psora.
+The moles, in the event that they seem to, will become persistent without abatement.
+After an asymptomatic first stage, other than the presence of moles, will come, quite a while after, various difficulties of anxious beginnings, neuralgia, and neuritis.
+The sycotic patient doesn't defend himself like a psoric patient by certain ejections on the skin, which are by and large periodical.
+His main guard comprises mucous emissions; constant catarrh is additionally the field of Psora.

 F.A.Q